Assets

 To handle these scenarios, STEP can use the original high-resolution image to generate the needed image versions based on a set of templates or image conversion pipelines.
 When using an image conversion, the images in STEP must be of sufficient quality to allow these variations to be properly created.

-More information on image conversions is available in the Image Conversion Configuration topic (here) in the Digital Assets guide.
+More information on image conversions is available in the Image Conversion Configuration topic in the Digital Assets documentation.

 More Information

-For specific details about working with assets in the workbench, refer to the Maintaining Assets (here) and Linking Assets to Products (here) topics within this guide.
+For specific details about working with assets in the workbench, refer to the Maintaining Assets topic and the Linking Assets to Products topic.

-For information on working with assets in Web UI, refer to the Asset Handling in Web UI topic in the Web User Interfaces guide here.
+For information on working with assets in Web UI, refer to the Asset Handling in Web UI topic in the Web User Interfaces documentation.

-For information on importing, exporting, and managing assets, refer to the Digital Assets guide here.
+For information on importing, exporting, and managing assets, refer to the Digital Assets documentation.